Search sheldonbrown.com and sheldonbrown.org

 Global Positioning System (GPS) units are becoming increasingly popular for use on bicycles.
 GPS units calculate location from data sent by earth satellites.
 Location and direction of travel are displayed on a screen.
 A GPS unit also gives routing instruction on the screen and sometimes audibly.

 GPS units intended for motor-vehicle use automatically choose a route for you, once you have chosen a destination.
-GPS units for use on bicycles have additional features to let you lay out a route on a home computer and upload it; download a route you have ridden; give you an estimated time of arrival on your chosen route and for the shortest route home -- etc. The brand which leads the field in GPS for cyclists is Garmin.
+GPS units for use on bicycles have additional features to let you lay out a route on a home computer and upload it; download a route you have ridden; give you an estimated time of arrival on your chosen route and for the shortest route home -- etc. The leading GPS brand for cyclists is Garmin, however, GPS applications which rival Garmin's features are also available for smartphones.
+A smartphone also may be mounted on the handlebar, but smartphones are generally not as rugged as dedicated GPS units.
+A smartphone or GPS unit also may be carried in a pocket, and call out audible directions.
+This is most convenient when wearing winter gear with pockets in the chest area.

 Many popular bicycle routes are being published on the Internet in a standard format for uploading to GPS units.
 The premier Web site with this information is ridewithgps.com but also, many bicycle clubs publish GPS data for their routes.